btbytes/btbytes/README.md

 ## Recent Hacks

 - Aug 2024.
 I used Claude to write a MacOS Automator script to convert `.png/.jpg` etc to a smaller sized, web optimized `.webp` format.
-I'm really thrilled that I was able to do something from being annoyed at having to use command line all the time (and context switching) to something, I can do in the Finder.
+I'm really thrilled that I was able to go from having to use command line, (and context switching) to something I can do in the Finder.
 In this case, Claude was acting [as my tutor](https://www.btbytes.com/posts/use-of-llms-for-programming.html), and I learnt something new.
-You can [see my thread on X](https://x.com/btbytes/status/1821729486913626476) on how it all went down.
-And the resulting MacOS workflow [is here on github](https://github.com/btbytes/Convert-To-WebP-Workflow).
+You can [see my thread on X](https://x.com/btbytes/status/1821729486913626476) on how it all went down; and the resulting MacOS workflow [is here on github](https://github.com/btbytes/Convert-To-WebP-Workflow).

 ## Contact